 Have crafty kiddos?
 Then, the Kids' Club at Michael's is a must-do.
 It features a new craft each Saturday.
-Just drop in anytime between 10 a.m. and noon; pay $2; and you're free to shop while they create.
+Just drop in anytime between 10 a.m. and noon; pay $2, and you're free to shop while they create.
 There's also Camp Creativity in the summer.
-It runs Mondays, Wednesdays and Fridays from 10 a.m. til noon, and costs $2 per hour for ages 3+ and $5 per hour for ages 6+, which includes all supplies.
+It runs Mondays, Wednesdays, and Fridays from 10 a.m. until noon, and includes all supplies.
 The camp runs seven weeks, and each week has a different theme.
 Fridays are all about making slime.
 Be sure to check the store calendar for free Make Break events that you can participate in as a family.
 These happen throughout the year, usually on the weekends.
 Just drop in during the scheduled hours to try your hand at a fun project, and you'll get to take it home with you when you're done.

 With story times, character meet-and-greets and more, there's always something fun (and free) to do at Pottery Barn Kids.
 Kids receive a surprise after attending five events.

 Sign your kids up for a free one-hour workshop, where they can learn how to do things like make movies or record music.
 Apple also has a free three-day summer camp for kids age 8-12, Choose between coding, robotics, moviemaking or musical storytelling.
 Camp tends to fill up fast.
 Sign up to be notified when registration opens, so your kids don't miss out.

 Register your kids on KidsBowlFree.com, and they'll get two free games of bowling each day this summer, at participating bowling alleys.
 This doesn't include the shoe rental, but some bowling alleys allow you to purchase an unlimited shoe rental pass.